 Permanent dentures, often called fixed or implant-supported dentures, are securely anchored to dental implants.
 These small posts are placed in your jawbone, where they act just like natural tooth roots.
 This creates a strong, stable foundation for your new teeth, allowing you to eat, speak, and smile with confidence.
 Unlike removable options that can sometimes slip or feel bulky, permanent replacements are designed to feel and function just like your own teeth, giving you a seamless and comfortable new smile.

-Modern Replacement Options
+Your Modern Tooth Replacement Options

 When it comes to permanent solutions, you have a few modern choices.
 One popular option is implant-supported dentures, which can be either fixed or removable.
 “Snap-on dentures,” for example, attach firmly to implants in your jaw but can be taken out for cleaning.
 For a completely non-removable solution, there are fixed full arch implants.
 This treatment, often called All-on-4, replaces an entire arch of teeth with a prosthesis that is permanently secured to just a few strategically placed implants.
 It’s a life-changing option for those missing most or all of their teeth.